Italy Center Travel- Fall Travel

-Travel Tours Include (Tours included in program fees, dates to be determined)
+Travel Tours included in program fees:

 - Art History Day Tour – Parma

-Art History Day Tour – Parma
+Art History day tour Parma

 Parma is best known for its contributions to the world of food, but it also happens to be one Italy’s most beautiful cities known for its monuments, castles and art.
 The tour will be led by Italy Center’s Art Historian Piergiacomo Petrioli.